-ASSIGNMENTS AND POINTS AVAILABLE THIS SEMESTER: There are 5 ways to obtain points in this course.
+ASSIGNMENTS AND POINTS AVAILABLE THIS SEMESTER: There are 4 ways to obtain points in this course.
 The details of these are broken down below.
 Information about these assignments can also be found under the "Assignment Drop Box" page on our Canvas course home page.
 The rubric that will be used to grade each assignment can be found directly under the spot to submit each assignment in the "Assignment Drop Box" tab.
 All assignments will be discussed in class prior to their due dates.

-1. REFLECTIONS: There will be 2 of these over the semester.
+1. REFLECTIONS: There will be 6 of these over the semester.

-Each student will be required to complete an Initial Reflection and Final Reflection throughout the semester.
-These are to be done in the form of a paper and are turned in only to the instructor.
-(Meaning that these are not shared with others in the class.)
-Reflections are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your lived experiences and newly discovered understandings of the field shape your social work practice.
+Each student will be required to complete 6 Reflections throughout the semester.
+These are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your lived experiences and newly discovered understandings of the field shape your social work practice.
 Prompts for each topic will be discussed in class and will be available on Canvas (under the "Assignment Drop Box" tab).
-Submissions should be 2-3 pages in length, double-spaced, using the Times New Roman font of 12.
-Reflections are due by Sunday at 11:59pm at the end of the assigned week.
+Submissions should be 600-800 words in length, double-spaced, using the Times New Roman font of 12.
+Reflections are due by Sunday at 11:59pm at the beginning of the assigned week.